How to point a domain name to VPS using A records and custom nameservers

 After changing the DNS settings, wait 24 hours until the propagation process is finished.
 Once the domain starts working, use the VPS to host your website or web applications.

 In this section, we will answer several questions about how to point a domain name to VPS.
-If yours remain unanswered, leave it under the comments section below.
+If yours remains unanswered, leave it under the comments section below.

 Unlike A records, nameservers automatically match the DNS zone with your VPS hosting IP address.
 With the A record type, you must reconfigure the IP address whenever it changes.
 If your server IP address is static, we recommend using the A record to point to your domain name.